 Putting AI in Front of the Customer Successfully

 Customer expectations are rising, and as AI plays a bigger role in contact centres, trust is critical.
-This CONNECT event focuses on adopting AI with intent – improving CX while protecting credibility, empowering agents, and delivering real value.
+This CONNECT event focuses on adopting AI with intent – improving CX while protecting credibility, empowering the frontline, and delivering real value.

 This is about moving beyond trends and tick-box compliance to make choices that create better experiences and lasting impact.